murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2img_options.rst

 *options.microscope*
     * Microscope model from which we select a point spread function.
     * Default is 'none'

-*options.synthesis*
-    * Synthesis parameter that allows to synthesize 'nucleus', 'cell', 'framework' or 'all'.
-    * Default is 'all'

 *options.protein.cytonuclearflag*
     * Defines the allowable region for protein placement.